 In the event it took four days to raise the money and a contract was drawn up with Burns and MacIver having a half share in the mail contract and in the steam ships for an investment of £270,000.
 The name of the new business was the ’British and North American Royal Mail Steam Packet Company’, the precursor to the Cunard Line.
 A co-partnery, called ‘The Glasgow Proprietary in the British and North American Steam Packets’ was also established between Burns, MacIver and the eighteen other investors that had helped provide the funds.
 The Admiralty also agreed to increase what they would pay for the service to £60,000 per annum.[lv]

 Four wooden paddle steamers were then built as per the Napier specification, each around 1200 tons and 440hp, the first of which was the ‘Britannia’ to be followed by the ‘Acadia’ the ‘Caledonia’ and the ‘Columbia’.[lvi]

 The ‘Britannia’ was built by Robert Duncan of Port Glasgow and was launched on the 5th February 1840.
 She made her maiden voyage on the 4th July arriving in Boston on the 19th, her entry into service late by about a month.[lvii]
-The build of the other ships was also behind plan, the second being delivered late autumn, the third in November, with the fourth in January of the following year.
+The build of the other ships was also behind plan, the second of which being delivered late autumn, the third in November, with the fourth in January of the following year.